bhupinderhappy777/Personal_Projects/notes_generator/README.md

 # Notes Generator

-This project automates the process of generating markdown notes from video files using Python scripts, ffmpeg, and OpenAI Whisper.
+This project automates the process of generating well-structured and summarized markdown notes from video files using Python scripts, ffmpeg, OpenAI Whisper, and Gemini API.

-## Workflow Overview
+## Full Automated Workflow

-1. **Video Watcher** (`watcher.py`):
-	- Monitors a specified folder for new `.mp4` video files.
-	- When a new video is detected, it automatically triggers the conversion script.

-2. **Video to Audio Converter** (`converter.py`):
-	- Converts `.mp4` video files to `.mp3` audio files using the `ffmpeg-python` package (requires ffmpeg installed).
+1. **Drop a video file** (`.mp4`) into the `watched_videos` folder.
+2. **watcher.py** detects the new video and triggers `converter.py` to convert it to `.mp3` audio.
-	- Saves the audio files to a designated audio folder.
+3. **converter.py** saves the audio file in the `audio` folder.

-3. **Audio Watcher** (`audio_watcher.py`):
-	- Monitors the audio folder for new `.mp3` files.
-	- When a new audio file is detected, it automatically triggers the transcription script.

-4. **Transcriber** (`transcriber.py`):
-	- Uses the OpenAI Whisper CLI to transcribe `.mp3` audio files to text.
+4. **audio_watcher.py** detects the new `.mp3` and triggers `transcriber.py` to transcribe it using Whisper.
-	- Saves the transcription as a markdown (`.md`) file in a transcripts folder.
+5. **transcriber.py** saves the raw transcript as a markdown file in the `transcripts` folder.
-	- By default, uses the `tiny` Whisper model for faster CPU transcription.
+6. **transcript_watcher.py** detects the new transcript and triggers `editor.py`.
+7. **editor.py** uses Gemini API to:
+	- Format the transcript into a well-structured markdown file (`formatted_...md`).
+	- Generate a summary markdown file (`summary_...md`) with key ideas and action items.

+All watcher scripts can be started at once using the provided PowerShell script:

+### `run_pipeline.ps1`
+This script:
+- Activates your Python virtual environment
+- Starts all watcher scripts in the background
+- Logs output and errors to the `logs/` directory for easy monitoring

 ## Folder Structure

 ```
 notes_generator/
 	scripts/
 		watcher.py
 		converter.py
 		audio_watcher.py
 		transcriber.py
+		transcript_watcher.py
+		editor.py
+		gemini_api.py
 	watched_videos/           # Folder to place new .mp4 files
 	audio/                    # Folder where .mp3 files are saved
 	transcripts/              # Folder where .md files are saved
+	logs/                     # Folder for watcher logs
+	run_pipeline.ps1          # Script to launch the full pipeline
 ```

 ## Requirements